syauqikhosyi/ntx-de-technical-test/README.md

 ### 🏁 **Repository Overview**:

-This repository is your playground, packed with four structured challenge directories:
+This repository is your playground, packed with three structured challenge directories:
 - **Soal 1** – Data Transformation and Analysis Case
 - **Soal 2** – SQL Case
 - **Soal 3** – ETL Case